nefario7/cmu-deeplearning/README.md

-# cmu-deeplearning
+# 11-785 Introduction to Deep Learning
-Introduction to Deep Learning
+Introduction to Deep Learning @ CMU